 Your first aid kit should contain bandages, plasters, a thermometer, antiseptic, eyewash solution, sterile dressings, medical tape, and tweezers.

-NHS Direct is a 24-hour online or phone service that offers advice about what to do if you are feeling unwell.
-The telephone service on 0845 4647 offers confidential health advice and information 24-hours a day, 365 days a year.
+111 is a 24-hour online or phone service that offers advice about what to do if you are feeling unwell.
+The telephone service offers confidential health advice and information 24-hours a day, 365 days a year.
 You can also visit their website or use their symptom checker.

 Ask your pharmacist:

 From sprains to stomach upsets; your local pharmacist is qualified to give expert advice without an appointment for may conditions.
 Very often your local pharmacist can provide advice and save you a trip to your GP surgery.